-The holiday season might have its good points, but it creates an atmosphere of Get-It-Right-Through-Luck-And-Mind-Reading if people aren't paying really close attention to everything.
+The holiday season might have its good moments, but it creates an atmosphere of Get-It-Right-Through-Luck-And-Mind-Reading if people aren't paying really close attention to everything.

 Bottom line: Remember that people don't receive love exactly the way you do.
 Being single isn't a crime.
 Be open and honest with those you love, and not just through the holiday season, but always.
 And communicate — which means to listen without judgement.
 Maybe it sounds trite, but it shouldn't take a religious/Pagan/commercial holiday to have us just be kind to one another?
 Life is too short not to do these things daily.

-Just a couple of days to go.
-You'll find me waiting for Saint Nick.
+Yes, you'll still find me waiting for Saint Nick.
 But not with cookies.
-Nope, I'm going with tequila.
+Nope, this year, I'm going with tequila.

-More love content from YourTango:
+More juicy content from YourTango: